 - Initiating Sociological Rebalancing (October 1, 2017)

 In 2018, Nelson's sermon series will be entitled "Our Common Journey".
 The monthly sermons will focus on 12 major events in the 14-billion year journey of the cosmos and how these illumine our individual lives and collective experiences.
-Each month will include two services -- one on the first Sunday and one on the third Sunday.
+Each month will include two services -- one on the first Sunday and one on the third Sunday (check the UU in Covenant website to confirm dates).

 Additional presentations by Nelson are available on the Emerging Ecology Worldview Salons page and on the Downloads page.